Skip to main content

 Does isMalicious include Shodan data?

-isMalicious aggregates open-port and banner context alongside 17+ threat feeds.
+isMalicious aggregates open-port and banner context alongside configured intelligence sources.
 For full Shodan-style device enumeration, Shodan remains the better tool.
 For threat scoring and SIEM/firewall enrichment, isMalicious provides a richer, verdict-focused dataset.

 Which is better for SOC teams?